Current Exhibitions

 Mixtape: Landscape

-Monday, Aug.
-28 - Tuesday, Oct.
+Tuesday, Aug.
+29-Tuesday, Oct.
 3

 Jonathan Johnson is a photographer and filmmaker whose work explores ideas about place, identity, and nature.
 Autobiography plays a role in Johnson’s work as he often references his mixed-race background, travel, and backcountry exploration.
 Johnson collaborates with composers, writers, poets, designers, and fellow artists in his artwork which takes the form of photographic prints, books, films, videos, and teaching projects.
-He has received awards and grants from Duke University, The Society for Photographic Education, CINECAFEST, The National Endowment for the Humanities, Puffin West Foundation, Greater Columbus Arts Council, and The Ann Arbor Film Festival.
-His work has been shown at film festivals and galleries in over 30 countries including: Museo Nacional Centro de Arte Reina Sofia, Madrid; Modern Art Museum, Sao Paulo, Brazil; Wexner Center for the Arts, Columbus, Ohio; Galleria Sment, Braga, Portugal; Africa Centre, Cape Town, South Africa; Sofia Arsenal Museum of Contemporary Art, Sofia, Bulgaria; Center for Contemporary Culture Barcelona; Benaki Museum, Athens, Greece; Union Docs, Brooklyn; Winnipeg Underground Film Festival and the EXiS Film Festival.
+He has received awards and grants from Duke University, The Society for Photographic Education, CINECAFEST, The National Endowment for the Humanities, Puffin West Foundation, the Greater Columbus Arts Council, and The Ann Arbor Film Festival.
+His work has been shown at film festivals and galleries in more than 30 countries including, Museo Nacional Centro de Arte Reina Sofia, Madrid; Modern Art Museum, Sao Paulo, Brazil; Wexner Center for the Arts, Columbus, Ohio; Galleria Sment, Braga, Portugal; Africa Centre, Cape Town, South Africa; Sofia Arsenal Museum of Contemporary Art, Sofia, Bulgaria; Center for Contemporary Culture Barcelona; Benaki Museum, Athens, Greece; Union Docs, Brooklyn; Winnipeg Underground Film Festival; and the EXiS Film Festival.
 Previously, Johnson was a competitive ski racer and held positions in the music industry and public affairs.

 Public Reception: 4-5:30 p.m.
-Tuesday, Oct.
-3
+Tuesday, Aug.
+29

 Artist Remarks: 4:30 p.m.